Honglin (虹霖) Bao

 Contact: honglinbao at uchicago dot edu

-I study the driving forces of innovation -- how new ideas are born and spread; how social, scientific, and technological institutions accelerate discovery and influence collective cognition, collaboration, and evaluation; and how innovation and broader societal issues like inequality and policy interact.
+I study the drivers of innovation -- how new ideas are born and spread; how social, scientific, and technological institutions accelerate discovery and influence collective cognition, collaboration, and evaluation; and how innovation and broader societal issues like inequality and policy interact.

-I use and develop computational/quantitative methods: network analysis, NLP, machine learning, causal inference/econometrics, and agent-based modeling.
-I am especially interested in new technologies like AI for representing, simulating, automating, and detecting innovation.
+I use and develop computational methods: network analysis, NLP, machine learning, causal inference/econometrics, agent-based modeling, and AI for simulating and automating innovation.

 My works appear in top peer-reviewed journals and proceedings across computer science, network science, and social sciences including Nature Communications.

-I widely and closely collaborate with innovation scholars outside Chicago.
+I widely collaborate with innovation scholars outside Chicago.
 Drop me an email if you are interested in working together!

 Selected Papers